briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     subsection (d)(2) of this section, if the offender has not attained nineteen years of age, regardless of whether the offender is attending or is enrolled in a school operated by a board of education or for which the State Board of Education prescribes minimum standards under Ohio R.C.
-3301.07, the court shall impose upon the offender a class four suspension of the offender's probationary driver's license, restricted license, driver's license, commercial driver's license, temporary instruction permit, or probationary commercial driver's license that then is in effect from the range specified in division (A)(4) of Ohio R.C.
-4510.02 and shall deny the offender the issuance of any permit or license of that type during the period of the suspension.
+[3301.07][ORC Section 3301.07], the court shall impose upon the offender a class four suspension of the offender's probationary driver's license, restricted license, driver's license, commercial driver's license, temporary instruction permit, or probationary commercial driver's license that then is in effect from the range specified in division (A)(4) of Ohio R.C.
+[4510.02][ORC Section 4510.02] and shall deny the offender the issuance of any permit or license of that type during the period of the suspension.
 If the offender is not a resident of this State, the court shall impose a class four suspension of the nonresident operating privilege of the offender from the range specified in division (A)(4) of Ohio R.C.
-4510.02.
+[4510.02][ORC Section 4510.02].

     2. _(2)_ If the offender shows good cause why the court should not suspend one of the types of licenses, permits, or privileges specified in subsection